csommerl/js120/lesson2/lesson2_notes.md

 All function declarations create named functions, since the JavaScript engine prohibits a function declaration/statement from not assigning a name.

 Not all function expressions create anonymous functions.
 Namely, those created using the `function` keyword can be given a name.
 This name is invisible in the surrounding scope of the function.
-But there are two uses for naming functions defined by function expressions:
+But there are two uses for naming a function defined by a function expression:

-1. for debugging: the function name will be provided in the stack trace.
+1. for debugging: the function name will be provided in the stack trace
 2. for recursive functions: the function name will be accessible within the function body

 ### Arrow Functions